cloudmesh-community/sp19-222-97/project-report/report.md

 ---
 There are two primary structures within this experiment.
 The first is the linear regression model located within linear_regressor.py and data_tree.py.
 The first Python module retrieves data from a Google Drive link and downloads it locally.
 Using a REST service, it can send over results of analysis on the data set.
 It gives three distinct graphs, divided into subplots on a single image.

-:wave: see above ordered list syntax

-1) Rank vs. Year
+1. Rank vs. Year
-2) Rank vs. Score
+2. Rank vs. Score
-3) Rank vs. Rounds Won
+3. Rank vs. Rounds Won

 As for the second module, data_tree.py, it will simply read the data and create a .dot chart from the results, which can be saved remotely just like the graphs within linear_regressor.py.
 The Python library graphviz makes for easy use of creating the decision tree to reflect the data used within this experiment.